 - Generate an audio playlist for all task announcements and window countdowns during the event.

-- Enter all flight times for each round during the contest, on-field.
+- Enter all flight times for each round during the contest, for on-field scoring.

 - View total scores of all pilots at any moment in time.